NavodPeiris/PhotoLab/README.md

 # PhotoLab
-This is Cloud Computing project 2
+This is Cloud Computing project 2 which is a mobile app that can perform
+   - image super resolution
+   - image colorization
+   - style transfer
+   - image generation

+mobile applications upload the images and text to services running on AWS Cloud.
+In AWS cloud we are running 4 ECS clusters with autoscaling for each service.

 app directory contain Flutter app.

-other 4 directories are inference APIs that should be hosted on AWS
+other 4 directories are inference APIs that should be hosted on AWS ECS clusters

+1. cd into app directory and run **flutter pub get** to install dependencies.

+2. connect a android device and run **flutter run android** to build app in device.

-go to superResolution/src and run the following command:
+3. cd into superResolution and run the following commands:

+   **python -m venv diffenv**
+      - this will make the virtual environment inside the directory

-pip install -r requirements.txt
+   **pip install -r requirements.txt**
       - this will install the required packages

-then build the docker image by running the following command:
+4. then build the docker image by running the following command:**

-docker build -t superres .
+   **docker build -t superres .**
       - this will build the docker image

-to create container from image, run the following command:
+5. to create container from image, run the following command:

-docker run -p 8000:8000 --name superres-api superres
+   **docker run -p 8000:8000 --name superres-api superres**